cdepage/zerodep/packages/guard/guard.array/README.md

 - **minor versions**: includes addition of new functionality or backwards-compatible software improvements
 - **patch versions**: are reserved for copy changes, documentation enhancements and bug fixes

-The above said, a security best practice is to pin your software packages to specific versions and only upgrade to more recent releases after careful inspection of both the [Changelog](https://github.com/cdepage/zerodep/blob/main/packages/is.array/CHANGELOG.md) and any associated software changes.
+The above said, a security best practice is to pin your software packages to specific versions and only upgrade to more recent releases after careful inspection of any CHANGELOG, release notes and all software changes.

 ## Resources